Fourier Neural Network Approximation of Transition Densities in Finance: A Fourier-trained network (FourNet)

 \subsection{A universal approximation result in $\boldsymbol{L_2(\Rbb)}$}

-{\siscblue{We now provide a refined version of the Universal Approximation Theorem~\ref{theorem:u2} for target functions in $L_2(\Rbb)$.
-Specifically, by invoking H\"{o}lder's inequality, we have that $L_2\left(\mathbb{R}\right) \subset L_2\left(\mathbb{R}, \text{loc}\r)$.}} A natural question thus emerges: if the function we aim to approximate, $f$, belongs to $L_2 (\Rbb)$ rather than $L_2 (\Rbb, loc)$, can we identify a FFNN in $\Sigma^{\dagger}(\varphi) \cap L_2 (\Rbb)$ that approximates $f$ arbitrarily well, in the sense of the Universal Approximation Theorem~\ref{theorem:u2}?
+We now provide a refined version of the Universal Approximation Theorem~\ref{theorem:u2} for target functions in $L_2(\Rbb)$.
+Specifically, by invoking H\"{o}lder's inequality, we have that $L_2\left(\mathbb{R}\right) \subset L_2\left(\mathbb{R}, \text{loc}\r)$.
+A natural question thus emerges: if the function we aim to approximate, $f$, belongs to $L_2 (\Rbb)$ rather than $L_2 (\Rbb, loc)$, can we identify an FFNN in $\Sigma^{\dagger}(\varphi) \cap L_2 (\Rbb)$ that approximates $f$ arbitrarily well, in the sense of the Universal Approximation Theorem~\ref{theorem:u2}?
 In the forthcoming lemma, we affirmatively address this question.
-Importantly, this can be achieved with only a finite number of neurons in the network.